MikilFoss/Pixel-Art/README.md

 The Average script finds the average value from every pixel within a given block and uses that to generate the pixelated image.

 The Mode script finds the most common pixel value from set of all pixels within a given block and uses that to generate the pixelated image.
-Because, it completely neglects all color values that aren't the most prominent this script tends to not effectively capture smaller details, such as the stem in the example photo of an apple.
+Because, it completely neglects all color values that aren't the most prominent, this script tends to not effectively capture smaller details, such as the stem in the example photo of an apple.